-(1) Part I of the exam, worth one half of the total exam grade, will consist of multiple-choice questions.
+(1) Part I of the exam, worth one third of the total exam grade, will consist of multiple-choice questions.
 The questions will include, but may not be limited to, bar-exam-style hypotheticals testing the application of law to facts.
 There may also be questions that test literacy of pure law (e.g., legal doctrines and statutes) and understanding of relevant concepts of legal theory and scholarship.

-(2) Part I of the exam will embrace subject matter across the entire course.
+(2) Part I of the exam may not embrace subject matter across all topics.
+But in combination with Part II, there will be comprehensive coverage for the entire course.
+I may have more to say about coverage later.